Effective Date: September 1, 2022

 - From marketing partners and commercially available third-party sources; and

 We may keep the personal information we collect until we no longer need the information to provide services to you, complete our transaction with you, to enable us to communicate with you about our service, for troubleshooting purposes, for our analysis to improve quality of our services, or to satisfy our legal, regulatory, insurance or contractual obligations.

 Sharing of Information

 To perform the functions and provide the services described above, we may share your personal information with our affiliates and certain trusted third parties, such as:

-- Our parent (Lindblad Expeditions LLC), any of our affiliates (including Natural Habitat Adventures, Off the Beaten Path LLC and DuVine Cycling + Adventure Co.) and our subsidiaries in an effort to bring improved products and services across our family of products and services, when permissible under relevant laws and regulations;
+- Our parent, affiliates or subsidiaries (including Lindblad Expeditions LLC, Natural Habitat Adventures, DuVine Cycling + Adventure Co., and Off the Beaten Path LLC) in an effort to bring improved products and services across our family of products and services, when permissible under relevant laws and regulations;

-- Service providers and vendors to perform functions and provide services, such as website and database hosting and maintenance, data analytics, booking reservations and arranging accommodations, payment processing, and other activities relating to customer relationships, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;
+- Co-branded partners (e.g., Inspirato, Hyatt Hotels and National Geographic), service providers and vendors to perform functions and provide services, including (without limitation) booking reservations and arranging travel and accommodations, payment processing, and other activities relating to customer service, website/application and database hosting and maintenance, data analytics, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;

 - Other third parties to whom you authorize us to share personal information in connection with services provided by us; and